Thomas Storm: Career

 Between 1775 and 1777, he was a Captain in the 2nd Dutchess County Militia, and served in the Battle of White Plains.
 When the regiment was disbanded in 1777, Thomas was assigned to the 2nd New York Regiment, and served at the Battle of Monmouth, and later at the Battle of Yorktown.
 He served under Col. Van Rensselaer's Regiment and in Col. Jeremiah Hogeboom's Regiment in 1770.

-In 1776 and 1777, he as a member of the Committee of Safety.
+In 1776 and 1777, he was a member of the Committee of Safety.
 Thomas became a member of the New York State Assembly, from Dutchess County in 1781 to 1784, and from New York County in 1798 and 1803.
 He unanimously elected Speaker of the New York State Assembly as a Democratic-Republican in 1802 and 1803.

 In 1807, Thomas ran for Lieutenant Governor of New York on the ticket with the incumbent Governor Morgan Lewis, but lost to the incumbent Lieutenant Governor John Broome.
 Storm was also a member of The New York Society Library.